AnsurM/React-Card-Grid/README.md

 - 🔍 Proper focus management
 - 🔊 Screen reader compatibility for all components
 - 🏗️ Semantic HTML structure for all components

+## 🚀 Next Steps

+As we continue to improve and expand this application, here are some key areas we're focusing on:

+### 🔧 Refactoring

+- Move functions such as resize, keypress, and clickOutside listeners to reusable hooks to reduce code duplication and improve maintainability.

+### 🧪 Testing

+- Implement extensive unit, end-to-end, and integration tests as the app grows, ensuring robust functionality and easier maintenance.

+### 🔬 Enhancements

+- Integrate feature flags for easier deployment and A/B testing.
+- Implement observability tools like Sentry and SonarCloud for better monitoring and code quality analysis.

+### 🖼️ Performance Optimization

+- Research and implement image caching strategies to improve load times and reduce bandwidth usage.

+### 🔄 Continuous Integration

+- Set up GitHub Actions to perform automated tests in the cloud and generate reports for test coverage.

+### 🛡️ Error Handling

+- Implement an Error Boundary to gracefully handle errors and prevent the entire application from crashing.

+These next steps will help us improve the application's performance, maintainability, and overall user experience.

 ## 📄 License